Long-Form Synthetic Data Generation: Same LLM, Dramatically Different Results

 - Load seed data

-- Generate a spec using Claude Sonnet 4.5 - a blueprint capturing the structure, patterns, and requirements of your data
+- Generate a spec using Claude Sonnet 4.5, a blueprint that captures the structure, patterns, and requirements of your data

 - Make minimal spec edits (see below)